tasim313/mostasim_qups_assignment/README.md

 install pyperclip
 => pip install pyperclip

-test case we have insstall allure and pytest python packages
+test case we have install allure and pytest python packages